 Search Engine Ranking

-SE Ranking offers a powerful On-Page Audit tool that can help you analyze your webpages’ optimization score, and SERP competitors, and identify areas for improvement.
+SE Ranking offers a powerful On-Page Audit tool that helps you analyze your webpages’ optimization scores and SERP competitors, and identify areas for improvement.

-The tool analyzes your URL in combination with your target keywords and checks the SERP for each keyword.
+The tool analyzes your URL alongside your target keywords and checks the SERP for each keyword.

-Then it compares your URL to your top organic rivals to identify what you should do with your content to beat the competition.
+Then it compares your URL to your top organic rivals to identify how you should adjust your content to beat the competition.

 SE Ranking’s tool also provides you with a great action plan on how to improve your on-page SEO of URLs that perform poorly.